Decomposition of Explained Variation in the Linear Mixed Model: Explained Variation in the Linear Mixed Model

-\end{theorem} The decomposition (\ref{OLSdecomp}) as well as the properties of $\Rbd$ follow as a special cases if the LMM is reduced to a linear model.
-In the special case of a random effects model with only one random effect and no fixed covariates but the intercept, the decomposition (\ref{vardecomp}) reduces to $ \syh = \Rud + \seh$, which has been observed, but not been proven, by \cite{Schreck2019} in several genomic applications.
-In this context, $\Rud$ has been termed empirical best predictor of the additive genomic variance \citep{Schreck2019}.
-Due to the explicit nature of the different variance contributions, expressed in Lemma (\ref{empvars}), an interpretation of their specific nature is possible.
-In particular, the explained variations originate from sample variations of the covariate information, whether their effects are fixed or random.
-This reflects that the data-generating processes $X$ and $Z$ are vital drivers of the variability.
-The random effects introduce additional variability which is reflected in $\Rud$.
-Possible correlations between the data-generating processes $X$ and $Z$, e.\,g.\,in longitudinal models where time is used as fixed and random covariable, are captured by $\Rbud$.
-The reasoning for $\Rbd$ can be deduced from Section \ref{sec: LM}.
-An interpretation of $\Rud$ and $\Rbud$ as explained empirical variation is given by Lemma \ref{empvars}.
-Further reasoning and interpretations follow in the next section.
+\end{theorem} Decomposition $ \syh= \Rbd + \seh$ and the deduction and interpretation of $\Rbd$ follow in the special case of the LM as presented in Section \ref{sec: LM_R2}.
+In the special case of a random effects model with only one random effect vector and no fixed effects but the intercept, decomposition (\ref{vardecomp}) reduces to $ \syh = \Rud + \seh$, which has been observed, but not been proven, by \citet{Schreck2019} in several genomic applications.
+In that context, $\Rud$ has been termed empirical best predictor of the additive genomic variance \citep{Schreck2019}.
+Due to the explicit nature of the estimand of the different variance contributions expressed in Lemma \ref{empvars}, their interpretation is intuitive.
+In particular, the explained variations (estimands) originate from sample variations of the covariate information, no matter whether their associated effects are fixed or random.
+This reflects that the data-generating processes of $\Xf$ and $\Zf$ are vital drivers of the underlying variability.
+While for the mean structure variability is induced only through the data-generating process of the covariate corresponding to fixed effects, in the case of random effects both the associated data-generating process and the effects themselves induce variability, which is clearly reflected within $\Rud$.
+The proper decomposition of the variability of the observations in (\ref{vardecomp}) was made possible by the inclusion of the estimates of the realizations of the random effects.
+The latter are viewed as parameters to be estimated, reflecting an empirical best prediction approach (or parametric empirical Bayes, if the prior is Gaussian) as advocated, for instance, in \citet{Morris1983}, \citet{Robinson1991}, \citet{Xu2003}.
+Consequently, the corresponding explained variation is not solely concerned with the contribution of \textit{population averages} but also of \textit{data set specific} realizations, as further discussed in the next section.
+Possible correlations between the data-generating processes of $\Xf$ and $\Zf$ are captured by $\Rbud$.
+Further interpretations follow in the next sections and in the applications.